 So what sets vertigo off in the first place?
 There are numerous triggers, and a bunch of vertigo disease causes.
 However, we’re going to look at accompanying vertigo symptoms that will help you to get a diagnosis.

 Here are a few of the additional symptoms that may accompany vertigo depending on the underlying cause:

 - Tinnitus – Ringing in the ears

 - Hearing loss – Usually low tones are lost first

-- Stuffy ear – a feeling of fullness in the ear may accompany vertigo
+- Stuffy ear – a feeling of fullness in the ear may accompany a spinning sensation

 - Imbalance – Falls are common when vertigo is severe or strikes suddenly